Jerry Della Salla: Theater

-Della Salla made his Los Angeles stage debut in 2012, starring in a critically acclaimed revival of the British farce What the Butler Saw, as Sergeant Match, at the Odyssey Theater Ensemble.
+Della Salla made his Los Angeles stage debut in 2012, starring in a revival of the British farce What the Butler Saw, as Sergeant Match, at the Odyssey Theater Ensemble.
 He was also featured in the Pacific Resident Theatre 2013 production of Arthur Miller's classic A View From the Bridge.
 The company received nominations for Best Revival from the Los Angeles Drama Critics Circle Award and the LA Weekly.
 In 2016 Della Salla created the dual roles of Mafia chief Carlos Marcello and movie producer Jack Valenti in the Blank Theatre Company production of The Tragedy of JFK: as told by Wm.
 Shakespeare.
-Directed and conceived by Daniel Henning and produced by company co-founder Noah Wyle, it was a Los Angeles Times Critic's Pick and won several awards from broadwayworld.com.
+It was produced by company co-founder Noah Wyle, and was a Los Angeles Times Critic's Pick and won several awards from broadwayworld.com.